 For Health Care Operations: We may use and disclose health information about you for operations of our health care practice.
 These uses and disclosures are necessary to run our practice and make sure that all of our patients receive quality care.
 For example, we may use health information to review our treatment and services and to evaluate the performance of our staff in caring for you.
 We may also combine health information about many patients to decide what additional services we should offer, what services are not needed, whether certain new treatments are effective, or to compare how we are doing with other health care providers and to see where we can make improvements.
 We may remove information that identifies you from this set of health information so others may use it to study health care delivery without learning who our specific patients are.

-To Individuals Involved in Your Care or Payment for Your Care: Unless you have told us in writing that you do not want us to do so (see also Special Protections for Minors below), we may release medical information about you to family members or others is involved in your medical care.
-We may also give medical information to someone who helps pay for your care.
-In the rare situation of a natural or similar disaster, we may disclose medical information about you to an organization assisting in disaster relief efforts so that your family can be notified about your status, location and condition.
+To Individuals Involved in Your Care or Payment for Your Care: Unless you have told us in writing that you do not want us to do so (see also Special Protections for Minors below), we may release health information about you to family members or others involved in your health care.
+We may also give health information to someone who helps pay for your care.
+In the rare situation of a natural or similar disaster, we may disclose health information about you to an organization assisting in disaster relief efforts so that your family can be notified about your status, location, and condition.